xaynetwork/xaynet/README.md

 ## Troubleshooting

-If you have any dificulties running the project, please reach out to us by [opening an issue](https://github.com/xainag/xain-fl/issues/new) and describing your setup and the problems you're facing.
+If you have any difficulties running the project, please reach out to us by [opening an issue](https://github.com/xainag/xain-fl/issues/new) and describing your setup and the problems you're facing.